Debunking Common Therapy Myths

 Myth #6: I tried therapy and it didn't work for me.

-So there you have - common myths about therapy, debunked.
+So there you have it - common myths about therapy, debunked.
 Remember, seeking help for your mental health is a sign of strength, not weakness.
 If you're struggling, there is no shame in reaching out for support.